sbslee/fuc/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
      --bam PATH [PATH ...]
-                           One or more input files.
+                           One or more alignment files.
-     --fn PATH             File containing one input filename per line.
+     --fn PATH             File containing one alignment file per line.
      --bed PATH            BED file.
      --region TEXT         Only report depth in specified region ('chrom:start-end').
      --zero                Output all positions including those with zero depth.